New 'little lockers' at Manor ISD helps provide more access to books for students

 Students in Manor are now getting more access to free books thanks to two statewide organizations partnering together.

-Manor Independent School District installed two "Little Lockers" at some of the schools within the district to help improve literacy and students' access to books.
-The lockers were installed at Oak Meadows, Presidential Meadows and Blake Manor elementaries.
+Manor Independent School District installed three "Little Lockers" at some of its schools to help improve literacy and students' access to books.
+The lockers were installed at Oak Meadows, Presidential Meadows and Blake Manor elementary schools.

 Rachel Bond with GTCU explained that it was important for the credit union to help give kids access to books and fill the gaps during school breaks when they can't get to a library.